usnistgov/ARIAC/docs/competition/challenges.rst

       rotation: 'pi/6'
       flipped: true

-Snippet :ref:`below<flipped-parts-on-conveyor-belt>` describes all orange batteries as flipped on the conveyor belt.
+The example :ref:`below<flipped-parts-on-conveyor-belt>` describes all orange batteries as flipped on the conveyor belt.

 .. code-block:: yaml
   :caption: Setting flipped parts on the conveyor belt.